-The University of Arkansas for Medical Sciences (UAMS) holds national continuing accreditation by the Higher Learning Commission.
+The University of Arkansas for Medical Sciences (UAMS) holds continuing accreditation by the Higher Learning Commission.
+CoARC accreditation is optional for degree advancement programs, designed for practicing professionals who already have the RRT credential.
+The UAMS AS-BS degree advancement program does not hold additional CoARC accreditation.

-CoARC accreditation is optional for respiratory degree advancement programs.
-Practitioners who graduate with the BS degree in Cardio-Respiratory Care are not limited in their professional practice or career advancement.
-A decision on accreditation for the degree advancement program is under consideration.